markusvankempen/ThinkLab1239/labsetup.md

 We will use this to personalize your Weather Station Location.
 Note down latitude & longitude.

 ### Note:
 Since we are using VM box for this simulation (because of present circumstances) all our locations would be the same based on the DataCenter location.
-Please get your own location before the lab using the link above in order to personalize your results.
+In order to personalize your results, please get your own location before the lab using the link above.

 ## The LAB Part 1